 - The Unfettered: An rare, extremely selfless, noble, and heroic version of this trope occurs during Endgame, where, thanks to Thanoss own The Unfettered perspective letting him gain all the Stone and slaughter have the universe during Infinity War, the Avengers become willing to pay any price and risk the time stream for a chance to undo The Snap.
 Even Spider-Man gets in on it, activating Instant Kill during the final battle.Whatever it takes.

 - This element of Endgame was planted by Dr. Stranges own willingness to do whatever was necessary, as he foresaw the only way to save the most lives was to allow Thanos to complete the Gauntlet and do The Snap, which triggered the events and character growth that lead to the forging of the second Gauntlet.

-- True Companions: All of them, but the original six Avengers stand out more than everyone else.
-Even during and after Civil War, it's clear they still have a lot of respect and friendship toward each other and pull their punches as much as possible when forced against each other.
+- True Companions: In the end, when all is said and done, they are this at their core.
+Even then, the original six Avengers stand out more than everyone else.
 Best shown in Avengers: Endgame.Tony Stark: Do we know if she had any family?Steve Rogers: Yeah.
 Us.